 Wow, Okay So How Do I Get Access To The National Health Service (NHS)?

-How you get access to the NHS depends on your country of domicile.
+How you get access to the NHS for international health insurance depends on your country of domicile.

 If you are from the EU, then all you need is a European Health Insurance Card (EHIC).
 This is your ticket (card) to free healthcare from the National Health Service (NHS) while you’re in the UK.
 Getting it is super easy.
 All you need to do is apply for one through your home country’s national health insurance provider.

-Non-EU nationals will have to pay a small amount, called the health surcharge, as a part of your visa application to the UK.
+Non-EU nationals will have to pay a small amount, called the health surcharge, as a part of their visa application to the UK.
+How much is health insurance for international students?
 The full annual amount for more than 6 months is £300.
 In case your visa application is rejected, your money will be refunded.

 Do note that both, EHIC and health surcharge won’t cover any extra expenses or losses incurred as a result of illness or injury – cancelled travel plans or lost course fees, for example.